fluidjeel/traffic-light-2025/phoenix.md

 Quantitative Deep Dive: Created trade_analyzer.py to make data-driven decisions, identifying the hybrid RSI signal.

 Logic Validation & Lookahead Bias Fix: A critical phase where the backtesting engine was audited.
-This uncovered and fixed a significant lookahead bias in the trailing stop calculation, leading to a trustworthy simulation engine.
+This uncovered and fixed a significant lookahead bias in the trailing stop calculation.

 Worst-Case Optimization: The strategy was intentionally optimized to survive its worst-performing historical period (2022).
 This led to the creation of the "Defensive Playbook" parameters.

-Calculation Integrity Audit: A deeper audit fixed several subtle but critical calculation flaws related to risk sizing, gap-down exits, and high/low watermark tracking, resulting in a production-ready simulation engine.
+Calculation Integrity Audit: A deeper audit fixed several subtle but critical calculation flaws related to risk sizing, gap-down exits, and high/low watermark tracking.

-Adaptive Regime Implementation (Final Stage): Instead of being permanently defensive, the system was upgraded to be adaptive.
-It now uses the "Offensive Playbook" from the original profitable model during strong markets and automatically switches to the hardened "Defensive Playbook" when the market shows weakness.
+Adaptive Regime Implementation: Instead of being permanently defensive, the system was upgraded to be adaptive.
+It now uses the "Offensive Playbook" during strong markets and automatically switches to the hardened "Defensive Playbook" when the market shows weakness.

+Cost-Aware Realism (Final Stage): A realistic model for Indian equity transaction costs was integrated, and the breakeven logic was enhanced to be fully cost-aware.

 Our Current Status:
-We have a finalized, validated, and robust long-only strategy that adapts its behavior to the market, aiming for both profitability in bull runs and capital preservation in choppy conditions.
+We have a finalized, validated, and robust long-only strategy that adapts its behavior to the market.
+It operates with a realistic cost model and aims for both profitability in bull runs and capital preservation in choppy conditions.

 4. Code Explained
 daily_long_breakout.py: This is the heart of the project.
 It's a portfolio-level simulator that iterates through historical data day-by-day.
 Its main loop performs five key actions in sequence:

 Determine Market Regime: Checks the NIFTY 500 index to select the Offensive or Defensive playbook for the day.

-Manage Open Positions: Calculates and checks trailing stops using T-1 data to avoid lookahead bias.
+Manage Open Positions: Calculates and checks trailing stops (ATR and intelligent breakeven) using T-1 data to avoid lookahead bias.

 Check Watchlist: Sees if any pending multi-candle breakout orders have been triggered.